stmsevanya/Sliding-Window-ARQ-with-Congestion-Control/README.md

 For Server, after make, simply type on terminal : udpserver <port_for_server> <dropProbability>

 For Client, after make, simply type on terminal : udpclient <host> <port>

-  it will further ask a filename to transfer
+For Client, it will further ask a filename to transfer